|We noticed these bead-like strands in trees in Hawaii during our eight-month stint in 2014/2015 on four islands; Oahu, Maui, Big Island, and Kauai.|

-We’re over it; the plumbing problems in the three kitchen sinks; the power and Wi-Fi outage; the car rental fiasco in San Jose; the lack of availability of necessary prescriptions in Costa Rica.
-It’s all relative, isn’t it?
+We’re over it; the plumbing problems in the three kitchen sinks, the power and Wi-Fi outage; the car rental fiasco in San Jose; the lack of availability of necessary prescriptions in Costa Rica.
+It’s all relative.

-When we watch news stories of the loss of lives, injuries, loss of homes and livelihood, our minor issues are but a blip on the radar, hardly worthy of mention compared to what has transpired in Texas and the other US gulf states as a result of Hurricane Harvey.
+When we watch news stories of the loss of lives, injuries, loss of homes, and livelihood, our minor issues are but a blip on the radar, hardly worth mentioning compared to what has transpired in Texas and the other US gulf states as a result of Hurricane Harvey.

-For many, it will be months, if not years until they recover from the loss of their homes and businesses and, a lifetime of sorrow for losing their loved ones and from suffering serious injury.
+For many, it will be months, if not years, until they recover from the loss of their homes and businesses and a lifetime of sorrow for losing their loved ones and from suffering severe injury.
 How sad this is.

 |Unusual blooming flower.|

-But, we’re human.
-And, although most of us possess varying degrees of empathy and compassion for the losses of others, we tend to stay stuck in our own little worlds.
+But we’re human.
+And, although most of us possess varying degrees of empathy and compassion for the losses of others, we tend to stay stuck in our little worlds.

-Today, tears will be shed all over the world for losses that in no way compare to Hurricane Harvey’s rage across the gulf coast of the US or other disasters that strike people’s lives throughout the world.
+Today, tears will be shed worldwide for losses that in no way compare to Hurricane Harvey’s rage across the gulf coast of the US or other disasters that strike people’s lives throughout the world.

 |Houses close to the road as we drove along the highway.|

 In today’s world, one may cry over a lost set of keys, a wine stain on a favorite article of clothing, or a sad scene in a TV show or a movie.
-Thinking about the losses of others at such times does little to put an end to our own whimpering and momentary sensation of loss for even the most insignificant of things.
+We were thinking about the losses of others at such times does little to put an end to our whimpering and momentary sensation of failure for even the most insignificant of things.
 It’s all relative.

-We always say, “If we’re safe and healthy, we don’t have a complaint in the world” as we live this life of world travel.
-But, we’re aren’t exempt no matter how hard we try, from getting ruffled by the most meaningless of scenarios.
+We always say, “If we’re safe and healthy, we don’t have a complaint in the world,” as we live this life of world travel.
+But, we’re not exempt, no matter how hard we try, from getting ruffled by the most meaningless of scenarios.

 |A popular garden store near the Zoo Ave rehab center.|

-Who cares, if for some reason eggs are hard to peel in Costa Rica?
+Who cares if, for some reason, eggs are hard to peel in Costa Rica?
 Are they hard to peel because they’re so darned fresh from the farm?
-Who cares, if the whole cream we finally found won’t whip due to a lack of emulsifiers added to make it possible?
-Is it possible Costa Rica puts less “junk” in many of their products?
+Who cares if the whole cream we finally found won’t whip due to a lack of emulsifiers added to make it possible?
+Is it possible Costa Rica puts less “junk” in many of its products?

-Who cares if we can’t find decent imported cheeses or smoky tasting bacon?
+Who cares if we can’t find decent imported cheeses or smoky-tasting bacon?
 Costa Rica is not known for either of these products.
-They use their own queso (cheese) for their meals.
+They use their queso (cheese) for their meals.
 They don’t need a fine quality Dutch Gouda to line their deli cases and fill their refrigerators.

 |Pretty blooming plants for sale.|

-Who cares if at night we spot cucarachas (cockroaches) running along the kitchen counters who all but disappear during the day?
-After all, we are living in the rain forest.
+Who cares if at night we spot cucarachas (cockroaches) running along with the kitchen counters, which all but disappear during the day?
+After all, we are living in the rainforest.

 Who cares that we find gecko poop on the floors, counters, and furniture.
 With a quick flick, it’s gone.
-Who cares that we can hardly find an English speaking person in a local shop or market with whom we can have a conversation?
+Who cares that we can hardly find an English-speaking person in a local shop or market with whom we can have a conversation?
 It’s their country, not ours.
 They don’t need to learn our language.
-We need to learn theirs.
+We need to discover theirs.
 (We’re trying).